How memory care support can help families avoid burnout

 Safety

-In addition to memory-related considerations, like forgetting a pan on the stove, care partners need to consider age-related safety issues.
+In addition to memory-related considerations, like forgetting a pan on the stove, care partners must consider age-related safety issues.
 One of the most common hazards is a slip and fall.
 CDC data from 2018 shows that of 52 million older adults, 36 million experienced a fall, with 8 million resulting in injuries.

 Physical Health